A Day in Cassis with Friends and Lunch at Chez Gilbert Restaurant

 Cassis is a picturesque town a little over 1 and 1/2 hours from Sablet, tucked into a curve along the Mediterranean Sea between the calanques (little coastal fjords with tall cliffs), about 20 km east of Marseille.

-It’s a fishing port on a steep hillside with vineyards and pastel-colored houses that tumble down to a seaside port lined with more pastel-colored houses, shops and restaurants with 8,000 inhabitants.
+It’s a fishing port on a steep hillside with vineyards and pastel-coloured houses that tumble down to a seaside port lined with more pastel-coloured houses, shops and restaurants with 8,000 inhabitants.
 The port is filled with little fishing boats, yachts and charter boats that take tourists out to the calanques.

 ...Continue reading here to learn about this adorable seaside town where the main beach and marina are squeezed into a space between towering cliffs.
 Fishing remains a source of employment for some in Cassis, although much reduced from what it would have been in the past.
 This town is so picturesque it is easy to see why many famous people including Winston Churchill have visited.